christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 Throughout the next sections, we will show how we tackled these challenges, and in chapter [@sec:conclusion], we will show how these could be further mitigated in the future.
 But first, we limit the scope of this work to the part of the challenges that we tried to solve in the following subsection.

-### Limitations
+### Limitations {#sec:system-design-limitations}

-Due to the complexity of this topic, the implementation in this work is limited to a few well-justified considerations.
+Due to the complexity of this topic, the research and implementation in this work is limited to a few well-justified considerations.

 \paragraph{Geo-Replication.}